 Making Your Decision

 Deciding whether or not a hybrid car is right for you involves more than just a desire to be environmentally friendly.
-You have to look at the resources in your area that can help you maintain and sustain the car.
+You have to look at the resources in your area necessary for maintaining and sustaining the car.

 Changing Your Driving Habits

-Even if you do purchase a hybrid car, there is more you can do to lessen your effect on the environment.
+Even after purchasing a hybrid car, there’s still more to do to lessen your effect on the environment.
 One of the most important considerations is how you drive.
-You can replace many of your car trips by using public transportation, carpooling, or even riding a bicycle.